Small businesses spend time and money building websites and blogs to advertise. Why not also monetise that website or

 If the site is not encouraging traffic there is not a lot of point trying to monetise it.
 Local advertisers will want proof of visits.
 Display advertising will not convert if there is no one visiting the site.

 A website should be well structured, well written, have plenty of valuable content, easy to get around and fast to download.
 Each page should be optimised for search engines.

-When page rank is climbing and the site has a good following a website can be monitized.
+When page rank is climbing and the site has a good following a website can be monetised.

 Good page rank does not equate to the site ranking number one for every keyword on your list.
 Small business sites do much better when targeting long-tail key terms, which have a high search volume but low competition.

 I recommend finding a niche and provide for that niche.

 Do be aware that building a good website takes time and effort unless of course there are unlimited resources.
 Be prepared to work.
 It will be worth it.

 Improve search engine visibility with a blog

 Most small businesses ‘get online’ to sell a product or service.
 Getting online is easy, doing well is much harder.
 Once a website is live it must be supported and analysed.

 A blog is a fantastic tool, providing the support a website needs.
 When the right key terms are targeted the right audience is captured.
 Blog useful tips and information around those key terms, and become an authoritative voice.

 Being an expert an industry will help to sell the product and get the site ranked well.